Best-Paying Jobs for RNs with BSNs

 5. Nurse Educator

-Nurse educators teach nursing students, staff nurses, or patients in healthcare organizations, nursing schools, or academic settings.
+Nurse educators teach nursing students, staff nurses, or patients in healthcare settings, nursing schools, or academic settings.
 If you love to teach, mentor or coach, this may be the role for you.

 As an RN with a BSN, you have a wide array of career options.

 Don’t have a BSN yet?
-An online RN to BSN program allows you the flexibility you need to pursue your dreams and potentially earn more pay, while continuing to build nursing experience.
+An online RN to BSN program lets you pursue your dreams and earn more pay, while continuing your nursing career.